lomorage/homepage/content/installation.md

 - [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)
 - [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)

-If you don't have one yet, we would recommend the newer version, which gives better performance, and we will support Raspberry Pi 4 soon.
+If you don't have one yet, we would recommend the newer version, which gives better performance.
 The minimum set you need includes:

 - Raspberry Pi board
 - Power supply